-Working with Foundation staff, the Program Officer will be asked to fulfill the following responsibilities:
+Working in a collaborative manner, the Program Officer will be asked to fulfill the following responsibilities:

-Work closely with the foundation staff to manage grant projects.
+• Work closely with the foundation staff to manage PRIs.

-Assist in managing a portfolio of Program Related Investments (PRI) to support both nonprofit and for-profit organizations.
+• Assist in managing a portfolio of social-impact investments to support for-profit organizations.

 Professional Qualifications and Personal Attributes

-Bachelor’s degree required in environment economics, environmental science or equivalent experience preferred.
+• Bachelor’s degree required in environmental economics, environmental science or equivalent experience preferred.
 Advanced degree preferred.

 The Foundation offers an excellent benefits package and a salary that is commensurate with experience.